 Gone are the days when “checking in” referred exclusively to something done at the airport or upon arrival at a hotel.
-Now, thanks to the rise of digital media and mobile technology, employees are frequently “checking in” at work from departure lounges and holiday resorts.
+Now, thanks to the rise of digital media and mobile technology, employees are frequently “checking in” at work from departure lounges and holiday resorts while on vacation.
 Physically speaking, they may be out of the office.
 But digitally, they’re still very much online.

 Taking a vacation means vacating the office…

-This isn’t necessarily a positive thing.
-After all, a vacation should constitute time away from work, which means actually vacating the office – both physically and digitally – in order to come back refreshed and re-energized.
+It isn’t necessarily a positive thing.
+After all, a vacation should constitute time away from work.
+This means actually vacating the office in order to come back refreshed and re-energized; both physically and digitally.
 We are not machines, we are human beings.
 But like machines, we too need to switch off, unplug and recharge every so often.

 …But the same can’t be said for social media

-Social media, however, cannot be left in the workplace.
+However, you cannot leave social media in the workplace.
 If anything, employees are even more active on social networks when they are on vacation.
-What’s more, as following company accounts creates a link between personal and professional networks, company content appears on employees’ newsfeeds whether they are logging on from their desk or signing in on the beach.
+Also, following company accounts creates a link between personal and professional networks; and company content appears on employees’ newsfeeds whether they are logging on from their desk or signing in on the beach.

-This overlap means that engaging with company content should be something employees feel motivated to do and not – as is often the case with other work responsibilities – something they feel obliged to keep on top of while they are away.
-Social media engagement is not work in the “report back to the boss”, “tick it off the to-do list” sense of the word, but is a voluntary activity that enables employees to engage with company activity as and when they wish.
+This overlap means that engaging with company content should be something employees feel motivated to do; and not something they feel obliged to keep on top of while they are away.
+Which is often the case with other work responsibilities.
+Social media engagement is not work in the “report back to the boss”, “tick it off the to-do list” sense of the word; but is a voluntary activity that enables employees to engage with company activity as and when they wish.